ClassicalMoser/eslint-plugin-import-boundaries/README.md

 ### Simple Path Enforcers

 Plugins like `eslint-plugin-no-relative-import-paths` and `eslint-plugin-absolute-imports` only enforce "use absolute paths everywhere" or "use relative paths everywhere."
-They don't handle:
+Absolute paths are not always the correct answer, and they become particularly hard to read in index files or other closely-related modules.
+They also don't handle:

-- Deterministic alias vs relative (when to use which)
+- Deterministic path selection (when to use alias vs relative)
-- Architectural boundaries
+- Architectural boundary enforcement
-- Allow/deny rules between boundaries
+- Boundary allow/deny rules
 - Type-only import handling
 - Circular dependency prevention
-- Barrel file enforcement
+- Index file enforcement

 ### Architectural Boundary Plugins